chazzka/clanekforest/clanek.md

 This allows the novel datapoints to make their way through the tree, making novelty detection possible.

-Figure X shows, that after three runs (max_depth = 3) we successfully isolated the novel datapoints (y) by fitting them in the regions of a higher path_length.
+Figure X shows, that after three runs (max_depth = 3) we successfully isolated the novel datapoints (y) by fitting them in the regions of larger depth.

 Consider now point $P_x$ as depicted in Figure X.
 Using our new approach, $P_x$ is assigned into an area (node) with the *path length = 2*, assigning $P_x$ different path length.